Home Products Industries Applications Solutions Support Insights Contact Us

 Typical RO removal rate: 92-96%

-Arsenic occurs naturally in groundwater across the western United States, New England, and the Midwest.
-Long-term exposure to arsenic above the EPA Maximum Contaminant Level of 10 ppb is associated with skin, bladder, and lung cancers.
-Carbon filters and water softeners do not remove arsenic.
-RO is the most widely recommended point-of-use technology for arsenic reduction.
+Arsenic naturally shows up in groundwater across the western US, New England, and the Midwest.
+If you’re exposed to arsenic levels above the EPA’s limit of 10 ppb for a long time, it’s linked to skin, bladder, and lung cancers.
+Carbon filters and water softeners don’t remove arsenic.
+RO is the most recommended technology for getting rid of arsenic at the point of use.

 3. Fluoride